NuSpaceSim/nuSpaceSim/docs/index.rst

 .. toctree::
    :hidden:
    :caption: Contents:
-   :maxdepth: 2
+   :maxdepth: 1

-   quickstart.rst
+   API Reference <reference/index>

 =====================
-Welcome to nuSpaceSim
+Welcome to nuspacesim
 =====================

 νSpaceSim

-This is the beta release of the nuSpaceSim simulator tool!
+This is the beta release of the nuspacesim simulator tool!

 This package simulates upward-going electromagnetic air showers caused by neutrino interactions with the atmosphere.
 It calculates the tau neutrino acceptance for the